global-agent-hackathon/may-2025/VibeProto_PRD.md

 ## 1. Overview
 VibeProto is an innovative AI-powered tool designed to democratize software development by enabling non-technical users to create prototypes and automate tasks using natural language.
+The system leverages two powerful AI technologies:

+1. **OpenAI's GPT-4**: Provides the core natural language understanding and code generation capabilities.
+2. **Agno Framework**: Delivers advanced agent-based capabilities including:
+   - Multi-step task planning and execution
+   - Context-aware code generation
+   - Intelligent error handling and recovery
+   - Dynamic prompt enhancement
+   - Automated code quality checks
+   - Persistent storage and session management

-Leveraging advanced AI models like OpenAI's GPT-4 and the Agno framework for agent-based storage and reasoning, VibeProto transforms simple text descriptions into functional code, such as Python scripts or web app prototypes.
+The integration of these technologies enables VibeProto to transform simple text descriptions into production-ready code, such as Python scripts or web app prototypes.
 The system now features cloud-based remote agents that can process tasks in the background, even when users are offline.
 This PRD outlines the requirements for the current release and future enhancements, aiming to bridge the gap between technical expertise and accessibility for all users.
 The project is being developed as part of a hackathon submission, with a focus on user-friendly design and robust backend integration.

 ## 2. Objectives
 - **Primary Objective**: Enable non-technical users to generate functional software prototypes (e.g., Python scripts, web apps) using natural language inputs within minutes.